eventmachine/eventmachine/docs/GettingStarted.md

 This guide is a quick tutorial that helps you to get started with EventMachine for writing event-driven servers, clients and using it as a lightweight concurrency library.
-It should take about 20 minutes to read and study provided code examples.
+It should take about 20 minutes to read and study the provided code examples.
 This guide covers

  * Installing EventMachine via [Rubygems](http://rubygems.org) and [Bundler](http://gembundler.com).
  * Building an Echo server, "Hello, world"-like code example of network servers.